quantumlib/OpenFermion/docker/README.md

 where [virtual machine ip] is extracted from `docker-machine ip` and 8888 is the port number (or any other port number that one specifies previously).
 A webpage asking for token string should appear.
-Use the token string obtained from before to enter Jupyter Notebook.
+Use the token string obtained from before to enter Jupyter notebook.
 If logged in successfully, you should be able to freely navigate through the entire Docker image and launch any Jupyter notebook in the image.